Adityak204/mnist_classification_cicd/README.md

-# ML Model CI/CD Pipeline
+# MNIST Classification Model with CI/CD Pipeline

 This repository contains a machine learning project with a complete CI/CD pipeline using GitHub Actions.
 The project implements a simple Convolutional Neural Network (CNN) for MNIST digit classification with automated testing and deployment.